wazuh/wazuh-qa/deps/wazuh_testing/wazuh_testing/qa_docs/README.md

 ### Index output data and launch the api
     qa-docs -I /path-to-tests-to-parse/ -il <INDEX_NAME>

 Using `-il` option, the tool indexes the content of each file output as a document into ElasticSearch and then launches the api.
-The name of the index must be provided as a parameter.
+The name of the index must be provided as a parameter. e.g: `qa-docs -I /wazuh-qa/tests/ -il qa-tests`.
+A previous run must be performed, e.g.`qa-docs -I /wazuh-qa/tests/` so the output data is previously generated.

 ## Docker deployment